 What is a Gear motor?

-A gearmotor is a single component that integrates a gear reducer with an AC or DC electric motor.
+A gear motors is a single component that integrates a gear reducer with an AC or DC electric motor.
 Thanks to its set of gears, a geared motor can deliver high torque at low power or low speed.

 Dc gear motor is more common in applications that require a lot of force to move heavy objects.
 Most industrial geared motors incorporate fixed speed AC motors.
 However, some geared motors use DC motors, which are common in automotive applications in adjustable rear view mirrors and automatic seat adjustments.